simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-secure-coding-practices-for-web-development/index.en.md

 ### Use Secure Communication Protocols

 Web applications should use **secure communication protocols** such as HTTPS to encrypt data in transit.
 HTTPS ensures that data cannot be intercepted or modified by attackers.
-Additionally, it's essential to use secure authentication mechanisms such as OAuth, OpenID, or SAML.
+Additionally, you need to use secure authentication mechanisms such as OAuth, OpenID, or SAML.

 ### Implement Access Controls